 i. $1.00 per unique paid employee; per calendar month, per entity.

 ii.
-Minimum licence price is $50.00 per calendar month when under 50 licences
+Minimum license price is $50.00 per calendar month when under 50 licenses

 (d) Definitiv – Work Restrictions Module